cffdrs/website_en/docs/home.md

+<a href="https://cffdrs.github.io/website_fr/accueil/" target="_self" style="float: right;"> Français </a>

 ## About

 The [Canadian Forest Fire Danger Rating System (CFFDRS)](https://natural-resources.canada.ca/our-natural-resources/forests/wildland-fires-insects-disturbances/canadian-forest-fire-danger-rating-system/14470) is the principal source of fire information for all [wildland fire management agencies](https://ciffc.ca/mobilization-stats/member-agencies) across Canada.
 It has widespread use as a regional and fireline safety and awareness tool.
 The CFFDRS is undergoing extensive revisions under the name [Next Generation CFFDRS (NG-CFFDRS)](https://ostrnrcan-dostrncan.canada.ca/handle/1845/245411), with rollout to practitioners occurring during 2024, 2025, and beyond.
-The primary goal is to meet the evolving needs of advanced users while maintaining it's original simplicity and effectiveness.
+The primary goal is to meet the evolving needs of advanced users while maintaining its original simplicity and effectiveness.

 This website is intended to: